Johnny Roland: St. Louis Rams (1995–1996)

 Roland joined the St. Louis Rams in 1995 and coached running back Jerome Bettis during Bettis' last year with the Rams before playing for the Pittsburgh Steelers.

 Arizona Cardinals (1997–2003)

 Roland joined the Arizona Cardinals in 1997.
 During his final season with the Cardinals in 2003, he coached Emmitt Smith who was traded by the Dallas Cowboys in the offseason.
 By coaching Smith, Roland became the only coach to work with the two all-time leading NFL rushers (Payton and Smith).

 Second stint with Green Bay (2004)

 Roland started his second stint with Green Bay in 2004 as the coach for Ahman Green, who was the National Football Conference's leading rusher in 2003 and second all-time leading rusher in franchise history.
 Roland coached in Green Bay for only one season before being hired by the New Orleans Saints.
-He left the Packers because he reportedly had differences with head coach Mike Sherman and the Packers had reservations about Roland's work ethic.
+He left the Packers because he reportedly had differences with head coach Mike Sherman and a league source reported the Packers had reservations about Roland's work ethic.
+Roland was reportedly overjoyed to move on to a new position with the New Orleans Saints.